Dewdney (electoral district)

 Dewdney was a provincial electoral district in the Canadian province of British Columbia.
 Its predecessor was the riding of Westminster-Dewdney, which was created for the 1894 election from a partition of the Westminster riding, which was a rural-area successor to the original New Westminster riding, which was one of the province's first twelve.

-Demographics

-Political geography
+Geography

 This riding was composed of the municipalities of Pitt Meadows, Maple Ridge and Mission, plus all the rural areas to the east of Mission as far as the Harrison River.